phil-m-kopp/phil-m-kopp.github.io/docs/articles/posts/tech/how-To-website-blog-personal-brand/blog-personal-brand.md

 ### Localization

 - localization is **a more rare feature**
-- even then often only a language switch is provided, but translations have to be provided manually
+- even then **often only a language switch** is provided, but translations have to be provided manually
-- SSGs/web frameworks could potentially translate content during built time
+- with SSGs/web frameworks it's probably easier to e.g. translate content during built time
 - interesting if you want to write in English for global reach **but e.g. your niche is also particularly popular in your country, mostly not talked about in English by tech-savy people** so that users would use a browser translate plugin (e.g. home improvement in Germany)
 - translation of image text extremely rare